JellyTitan/Sofle-Pico/README.md

 ### OLED
 @todo add updated images when v3.4 prototype comes in.

 There are two common variants of the SSD1306 OLED.
 They are easily distinguishable by the corner holes.
 There is a separate socket for each of these, because they switch the GND/VCC pins.
 This pins are usually labeled on the OLEDs themselves.

-Please check the OLED pins against the marking on the PCB to ensure everything matches as expected.
+**Please check the OLED pin labels against the marking on the PCB to ensure everything matches.** It's entirely possible that the OLEDS have GND/VCC in different locations than expected.
+(If you do find some that differ from the oval/round below, please update this doc ans submit a PR)!
+The GND pin is square.

 ![Sofle V3](docs/images/build_guide_pico/oled_round.png) ![Sofle V3](docs/images/build_guide_pico/oled_oval.png) ![OLED sockets](docs/images/build_guide_pico/sofle_pico_oled_socket_closeup.png)
 ![OLED sockets](docs/images/build_guide_pico/sofle_pico_LH_OLED_socket.png)